-The municipal fleet of Springfield Township in Montgomery County includes a variety of fossil fuel-powered vehicles and equipment, from police patrol cars to garbage trucks to lawn mowers.
+The municipal fleet of Springfield Township in Montgomery County includes a variety of fossil fuelpowered vehicles and equipment, from police patrol cars to garbage trucks to lawn mowers.
 In 2019, Springfield Township used approximately 39,652 gallons of gasoline and 26,788 gallons of diesel fuel, spending approximately \$125,000 on fuel to power its fleet of vehicles.
 Based on fuel usage, the township fleet emitted nearly 600 metric tons CO2 equivalent (MTeCO2).
-As can be seen from the chart of municipal carbon emissions shown below, mobile sources comprised the largest combined municipal source, approximating over 60% of total emissions.
+As can be seen from the chart of municipal carbon emissions shown below, mobile sources comprised the largest combined municipal source in 2019, approximating over 60% of total emissions.
+Fuel usage for 2020 and 2021 was significantly lower (>10%) than 2019, however, this decrease is likely be due to decreased activity during COVID-19 pandemic shutdowns and restrictions.
+Gasoline and diesel fuel usage in 2022, a more representative year, were both 6% lower than baseline fuel usage in 2019.

 It should be noted that the fuel usage and carbon emissions provided above include emergency vehicles, such as fire trucks and ambulances, that serve the community.
 These emergency vehicles may refill from fuel storage provided by the Township; however, the fire and EMS departments are self-standing entities not operated or managed by the Township.
-Although the emergency departments repay the Township for fuel used, emergency vehicle emissions are not included in the emissions reduction strategy included later in this section.
+As such, although the emergency departments repay the Township for fuel used, emergency vehicle emissions are not included in the emissions reduction strategy included later.

 Replacement vehicles and equipment for Springfield Township are purchased on a staggered schedule.
 The procurement process for the Township involves use of COSTARS, the Commonwealth of Pennsylvania's cooperative purchasing program.
-This program serves as a conduit through which registered and eligible local public procurement units (LPPUs) and state-affiliated entities (together "Members") are able to leverage contracts established by the Pennsylvania Department of General Services (DGS) to effectively and efficiently identify suppliers with whom to do business.
+This program serves as a conduit through which registered and eligible local public procurement units (LPPUs) and state-affiliated entities (together "Members") are able to leverage contracts established by the Pennsylvania Department of General

+Services (DGS) to effectively and efficiently identify suppliers with whom to do business.
 In the case of police and administrative vehicles, two patrol vehicles are replaced on an annual basis, and retired patrol vehicles are then used as administrative vehicles.
 The Township utilizes a variety of models for the police fleet, including the Ford Interceptor.
 In November 2020, the Township Board of Commissioners made the decision to buy two hybrid police patrol vehicles for 2021, thus initiating the path to a clean municipal fleet.

-A municipal inventory of gas- and diesel-powered mobile sources is provided below:
+As of the end of 2021, two hybrid (HEV) police patrol vehicles were in use by the township, with two more hybrids placed in use in 2022.
+A 2019 municipal inventory of gas-and diesel-powered mobile sources is provided below:

 Department Vehicle Number of Gas- Number of

-- Powered Diesel-Powered
+Powered Diesel-Powered

 Police Police Cruisers 14

 Administrative Administrative Vehicles 5

 Public Works Pickup 9

 Small Highway Dump 4

 Bucket Truck 1

 Riding Mowers 5

 Small Snow Equipment 5

 Portable Generators 10

 Chain Saws 8

 Backpack Blowers 4

 Refuse & Recycle Trucks 7

 Large Highway Dump 4

 Winter Maintenance 4

 Truck

 Sweeper 1

 Sewer / Flush Truck 1

 Compressors 2

 Tub Grinders 1

 Leaf Machine 1

 Tractor 1

 Loader 3

 Building Generator 4

 TOTAL 65 29